Beekeeping in Ireland: Protection of the Native Irish Honey Bee Bill

 In November 2022, the Bill passed to its Third reading, the argument for the Bill was reiterated, "with the aim of reducing the threat to.. biodiversity and the ecosystem arising from the introgression of the..
 Apis mellifera mellifera, due to the importation of non-native species or sub-species..", in response "the advice from the Attorney General (was) that the legal and / or scientific basis to impose a full (importation) ban on all other species of (honey) bee has not at this point been established with the required certainty", the Minister, reading from a pre-prepared statement went on to say that "scientific assessment is required to substantiate the specific measure proposed in the Bill" and cited the lack of "independent scientific evidence", therefore rejecting the claims made by the NIHBS.

+On the 01st March 2023 the Department requested tenders to be submitted for the provision of this "independent scientific evidence", giving one month to do so, with the expectation of a report within three months.
+Only previously published research after 1993 was permitted to be used.
+Tenderers needed to show clearly that they could deal with the precise requests of the Department, not merely providing an "affirmative statement", citing "peer reviewed journals and ...international scientific research".
+There were a total of twelve extensive research requests the Tenderer had to provide, with the twelfth requesting details of "measures that could achieve the same objectives as those set out in the Bill", which if provided (a requirement for the Tender to be issued) would result in the Bill being unnecessary.
+Tenderers are required to be companies with at least two years experience in providing similar services and provide two examples of such work, there is no entity with the Republic of Ireland that is known to be able to meet these criteria.
+At present it is unclear if any tenders were submitted, without which the Bill cannot proceed to Law.

 Irish Buckfast & Carniolan Beekeepers (IBCB)

-The IBCB is a group of beekeepers interested in promoting honey bees of the Buckfast bee breed and A. m. carnica (nickname Carniolan) subspecies throughout Ireland.
+The IBCB is a group of beekeepers interested in promoting honey bees of the Buckfast bee breed and A. m. carnica (common name Carniolan) subspecies throughout Ireland.
 Containing experienced members to complete beginners, they state that they are "not really interested in A. m. mellifera bees," the so-called "native Irish bee," but that they are not "bee racists", having amongst their membership beekeepers that only keep A. m. mellifera bees.